MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ntcreatefile.md

 * Buffers must be aligned in accordance with the alignment requirement of the underlying device.
 To obtain this information, call **NtCreateFile** to get a handle for the file object that represents the physical device, and pass that handle to [NtQueryInformationFile](./nf-ntifs-ntqueryinformationfile.md).
 For a list of the system's FILE_*XXX*_ALIGNMENT values, see [DEVICE_OBJECT](../wdm/ns-wdm-_device_object.md).
 * Calls to [NtSetInformationFile](./nf-ntifs-ntsetinformationfile.md) with the *FileInformationClass* parameter set to **FilePositionInformation** must specify an offset that is a multiple of the sector size.

-The FILE_SYNCHRONOUS_IO_ALERT and FILE_SYNCHRONOUS_IO_NONALERT *CreateOptions* flags, which are mutually exclusive as their names suggest, specify that all I/O operations on the file will be synchronous—as long as they occur through the file object referred to by the returned *FileHandle*.
+The FILE_SYNCHRONOUS_IO_ALERT and FILE_SYNCHRONOUS_IO_NONALERT *CreateOptions* flags (which are mutually exclusive) specify that all I/O operations on the file will be synchronous, as long as the operations occur through the file object referred to by the returned *FileHandle*.
 All I/O on such a file is serialized across all threads using the returned handle.
-If either of these *CreateOptions* flags is set, the SYNCHRONIZE *DesiredAccess* flag must also be set—to compel the I/O manager to use the file object as a synchronization object.
+If either of these *CreateOptions* flags is set, the SYNCHRONIZE *DesiredAccess* flag must also be set to compel the I/O manager to use the file object as a synchronization object.
 In these cases, the I/O manager keeps track of the current file-position offset, which you can pass to **NtReadFile** and **NtWriteFile**.
 Call **NtQueryInformationFile** or **NtSetInformationFile** to get or set this position.

 If the *CreateOptions* FILE_OPEN_REPARSE_POINT flag is **not** specified and **NtCreateFile** attempts to open a file with a reparse point, normal reparse point processing occurs for the file.
-If, on the other hand, the FILE_OPEN_REPARSE_POINT flag is specified, normal reparse processing does <u>not</u> occur and **NtCreateFile** attempts to directly open the reparse point file.
+If, on the other hand, the FILE_OPEN_REPARSE_POINT flag is specified, normal reparse processing does *not* occur and **NtCreateFile** attempts to directly open the reparse point file.
 In either case, if the open operation was successful, **NtCreateFile** returns STATUS_SUCCESS; otherwise, the routine returns an NTSTATUS error code. **NtCreateFile** never returns STATUS_REPARSE.

 The *CreateOptions* FILE_OPEN_REQUIRING_OPLOCK flag eliminates the time between when you open the file and request an oplock that could potentially allow a third party to open the file and get a sharing violation.
 An application can use the FILE_OPEN_REQUIRING_OPLOCK flag on **NtCreateFile** and then request any oplock.
 This ensures that an oplock owner will be notified of any subsequent open request that causes a sharing violation.